Supply Chain Compliance News

 This proposal reflects a shift toward class-based PFAS regulation in the U.S. Companies should begin assessing PFAS use across products, identifying non-essential applications, and preparing for expanded reporting requirements.

-Download The Compliance Automation Playbook to see how automation eliminates manual bottlenecks, accelerates customer responses, and centralizes compliance workflows to keep your team ahead of evolving regulatory demands.
+Download our Product Compliance Software Automation Guide to see how automation eliminates manual bottlenecks, accelerates customer responses, and centralizes compliance workflows to keep your team ahead of evolving regulatory demands.

 The ECHA adopts a scientific opinion on PFAS restriction under the EU REACH regulation